Sweet Caroline: Other versions

+In 1973, Roy Orbison recorded a cover of "Sweet Caroline" for his album Milestones, his final album for MGM Records.
+Orbison had performed the song the previous year during a concert at Festival Hall in Melbourne on 3 October 1972; the performance was later broadcast on Australian television in 1973.

 In 2001, a version by Dustin the Turkey for the compilation Dustin's Greatest Hits reached No. 1 on the Irish Singles Chart, the character's sixth Irish number one.